Oky-period-tracker/periodtracker/docs/localisation/setup.md

 # Setting up translations

-If you want to add a new language, you will likely need to create your own /translations repository if you have not done so already.
+If you want to add a new language, you will need to create your own /translations repository if you have not done so already.
 [Go here](../modules.md) for instructions on how to do this.

 Both the CMS and the app are capable of supporting multiple languages, and the process for adding a new language is the same for both.
 You _do not_ need to deploy multiple instances of the CMS or the app to support multiple languages.
 Simply follow the steps below.

+Log into the CMS and go to the `/data-management` page.

+From this page you can download spreadsheets for the app translations, CMS translations and content translations.
+These sheets have empty column(s) where you can enter in your translations.
+Once filled in you can them upload these sheets one at a time on the same page.
+The CMS will generate and download files for you to add into your `/translations` submodule.
+Continue reading for more details.

 ## Locales